Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - ✅    Profile code
 - ✅    Optimize _psutil_ with attrs
 - ✅    Read files async style with _aiofiles_
-- Test coverage for classes
+- Full test coverage for classes
 - Dynamic dashboard Event-Driven with Asyncio.Queue
-- Pytest rapport to check tests coverage
+- ✅    Pytest rapport to check tests coverage
 - Auto fetch() without reloading page for standard access in / and /tree
 - More DLL infos with pefile
 - Lazy loading, load only x's first processes then frontend JS